borgbackup/borg/docs/support.rst

 Support
 =======

-Please first read the docs and the FAQ section in the docs, a lot of stuff is documented / explained there.
+Please first read the docs and existing issue tracker issues and mailing list posts, a lot of stuff is already documented / explained / discussed / filed there.

 Issue Tracker
 -------------

-If you've found a bug or have a concrete feature request, please create a new ticket on the project's `issue tracker`_ (after checking whether someone else already has reported the same thing).
+If you've found a bug or have a concrete feature request, please create a new ticket on the project's `issue tracker`_.

 For more general questions or discussions, IRC or mailing list are preferred.